zydou/arti/doc/dev/netdoc-builder.md

 }

 impl ItemEncoder<'n, K> {
+    /// Add a single argument.
+    ///
+    /// If the argument is not in the correct syntax, a `Bug`
+    /// error will be reported (later).
     // This is not a hot path.  `dyn` for smaller code size.
     //
     // If arg is not in the correct syntax, a `Bug` is stored in self.doc. fn arg(&mut self, arg: &dyn Display) -> &mut self;

+    /// Add zero or more arguments, supplied as a single string.
+    ///
+    /// `args` should zero or more valid argument strings,
+    /// separated by (single) spaces.
+    /// This is not (properly) checked.
+    /// Incorrect use might lead to malformed documents, or later errors.
+    //
+    // (The string will in fact be checked for newlines or nul bytes,
+    // but this is not guaranteed as part of the API.) fn args_raw_string(&mut self, args: &dyn Display) -> &mut self;

     // If keyword is not in the correct syntax,
     // or data fails to be written, a `Bug` is stored in self.doc.